SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 What Is Central Sleep Apnea?

-Central sleep apnea is a type of sleep apnea, a group of sleep disorders in which breathing becomes abnormal or stops during sleep.
+Central sleep apnea (CSA) is a type of sleep apnea, a group of sleep disorders in which breathing becomes abnormal or stops during sleep.
 The primary symptom of CSA is repeated pauses in breathing called apneas.
 Apneas are described as “central” when issues the brain doesn't send proper signals to the muscles that control your breathing.

 Interestingly, even healthy people have occasional central apneas, with brief pauses in breathing most often occuring during the transition from being awake to being in a stage of light sleep.
 These pauses in breathing may be diagnosed as a sleep disorder when people have an average of five or more central apneas during each hour of sleep.